-15 Hunger Games Tattoos Fit For A Woman As Badass As Katniss
+15 Hunger Games Tattoos Fit For A Badass Woman

 If you have a tattoo, then you know how oddly addicting they can be.
 And if you don't have one, well, what are you waiting for?
 In 40 percent of American households, someone has a tattoo, so gone are the days of being judged for inked skin.
 People's bodies are covered in tattoos that pay tribute to their love, tattoos of their favorite lyrics, full-blown recreations of artistic masterpieces, and (of course) there are tattoos for book-lovers.

 At this point, you're probably thinking to yourself "maybe it's time I got a(nother) tattoo after all, but of what?"
 If you're a well-read bad ass woman, then the answer is easy: some Hunger Games ink.
 The trilogy features a fierce and fearless female hero, stories of perseverance, rebellion, love, family, and strength.
 It's an exciting and powerful YA series that is perfectly tattoo-worthy.
 Even Hunger Games star Jennifer Lawrence has some ink, and although it is basically a fail, her charming acceptance of it's inaccuracy makes it all the more adorable.

 In case you want to match J. Law or her alternate on-screen persona, Katniss Everdeen, here are 15 tattoos inspired by the Hunger Games trilogy that are perfect for just that:

 Maybe the most obvious Hunger Games-related tattoo is the mocking jay, but this water color one is absolutely stunning.
 Every bad ass woman is different, and should always put her own twist on everything — especially tattoos.

 What could be more bad ass then a tattoo of the Girl on Fire herself?
 The answer, based on this bold, breathtaking tat is nothing.